df7cb/pg_dirtyread/README.md

 ============

 The pg_dirtyread extension provides the ability to read dead but unvacuumed rows from a relation.
 Supports PostgreSQL 9.2 and later.
+(On 9.2, at least 9.2.9 is required.)

 [![Build Status](https://travis-ci.org/df7cb/pg_dirtyread.svg?branch=master)](https://travis-ci.org/df7cb/pg_dirtyread)